-The following activities are suggested to complete a diligent search for a child's parent, known and unknown, grandparents, and any adult relatives or significant kin: 1 During convergations with the parent author information on any valetives

-During conversations with the parent gather information on any relatives, friends or significant kin that could be a resource for the child/youth or family.
+A. Initiating a Diligent Search The following activities are suggested to complete a diligent search for a child's parent, known and unknown, grandparents, and any adult relatives or significant kin: During conversations with the parent gather information on any relatives, friends or significant kin that could be a resource for the child/youth or family.
 Obtain addresses, telephone numbers, and the last school the child attended, doctor's names, tribal affiliation (if applicable) and any other information that would be helpful in locating resources for the child.
 This information is recorded in TFACTS, the Family Functional Assessment and form CS-0774, Genogram Contact Sheets.